 It’s hard to convey the difference you notice in a tile that possesses substance.
 Just as you can feel the difference in flatware and stemware, the weight of tile proves its worth.
 There is, of course, the practical matter of supporting a heavier tile in installation though an experienced contractor will be able to make this determination when he sees your tile sample in person.

 What makes clé tile’s cement collection so impressive is the artistic combination of pattern and color that deliver a grand yet inviting design statement to a home.
 But in matters of scale, our patterned cement tiles also take careful planning.
 Designers will always make sure to sample patterned tile to review the scale of the pattern within the space While installation images can often convey the drama tile delivers to a room, again, placing a sample in the space itself is the only assurance that all the elements are working together.
 We suggest starting with our tile visualizer to visualize the scale, and then sample to see it in the space.

 If you are considering a patterned tile with multiple design layout options, such as Radar, Zenith or Arc, ordering several samples will best help you plan your eventual pattern.
-For a sneak peek of these installed in your own space, we suggest trying the Primer app, which lets you see our tile in your own space so you can make the best informed sample order.

 We want you to be completely enamored of your tile purchase, and we have made ordering samples as effortless as possible.
 All first-time customers receive three complimentary samples with the code 3CLESAMPLES.
 Further details can be found here.